osvik/eleventy-boilerplate-2024/README.md

 * GA4 with GP Spain standard
 * AB test tool for Mixpanel, GA4 and Hotjar, with CRM support
 * Adwords ad management
+* Tracked social media share links (TO DO)

+## SEO

+* Open graph to easily share in social media
+* Metas anc canonical url

 ### Developer